Where to stay in Palermo: the best neighbourhoods (2026)

 Grand Hotel et des Palmes Luxury

-The 1874 palace of via Roma, Liberty salons under glass roofs: Wagner finished Parsifal here, and Palermo legend still takes tea in its lounges.
+The 1874 palace on via Roma, Liberty salons under glass roofs: Wagner finished Parsifal here in 1882.
+Closed in 2019, reopened in 2021 after a 17-million-euro restoration.

 Massimo Plaza Hotel Mid-range